Web3-Builders-Alliance/CodeJournals.W22TWT.Nahem/code_journal_1.md

         .add_attribute("count", msg.count.to_string()))
     }

-The `pub fn execute( ... )` function is similar to the instantiate function but is a bit more complex as it contains all possible executable messages our contract needs to handle.
+The `pub fn execute( ... )` function is similar to `instantiate` but is a bit more complex as it contains all possible executable messages our contract needs to handle. `match` can be used to run code conditionally (controls flow based on pattern matching).
+Every pattern must be handled exhaustively, either explicitly or by using wildcards like `_`.
+In our case, the contract has only two possible `ExecuteMsg`: `Increment` and `Reset`.
+For each message, we map it to its respective function using the `=>` followed by the function name and passing the corresponding parameters.

     #[cfg_attr(not(feature = "library"), entry_point)]
     pub fn execute(